sgluzins/sukigluzinski-v1/README.md

 # sukigluzinski
-Code created for a webpage to visit Suki Gluzinski's artwork - www.sukigluzinski.com
+by Sasha Gluzinski

-- Sasha Gluzinski
+Code for a webpage to view Suki Gluzinski's artwork - www.sukigluzinski.com